alhafizzul/alhafizzul.github.io/_posts/2023-07-02-ziy-solution.md

   path: /commons/2023-07-02-ziy-solution/chess.jpg
 ---

 How to find a good crackme on crackmes.one?
 The answer is simple: good crackme usually created by skill reverser. [ziy](https://crackmes.one/crackme/614a589733c5d4649c52bbad) for example.
 I downloaded it 1 year ago but still have no time to try it until now.
-It takes me about 1 week to solve this crackme.
+It takes me about 1 week to solve this.

 ## Challenge overview
 An ELF file which ask user to input 60 characters password.
 No obfuscation, no anti-debug or anti-disassembler trick but the code is quiet large.